epics-containers/epics-containers.github.io/docs/tutorials/dev_container.md

 as you should not edit project folders inside of `/epics` - they were built by the container and should be considered immutable.
 We will learn how to work on support modules in later tutorials.
-This error should only be seen on first launch. podman users will have no such problem because they will be root inside the container and root built the container.
+This error should only be seen on first launch. docker users will have no such problem because they will be root inside the container and root built the container.

 To mitigate this problem you can tell vscode not to look for git repos in subfolders, see [](scm_settings).